Program Details

 • One short essay response of 150 words or less to the following question (which you will type/paste directly into the form): “Imagine yourself 10 years from today: What kind of job do you have?
 Where do you live and what groups and activities are you involved with?
 What experiences have you had?”

-Our problem was not, and is not, a lack of growth.
-Our problem is 60 years of unproductive growth—growth that has buried us in financial liabilities.” – Charles Marohn
+We have misdiagnosed the problem.
+Our problem was not, and is not, a lack of economic growth.
+Our core problem is 70 years of unproductive growth, a pattern of building and assembling America that has buried our local communities in financial liabilities.
+We are now forced to grow faster and faster lest it all fall apart” – Charles Marohn

 If you have additional questions, please be sure to review all of the information about the program at pecva.org/fellowship.
 If you do not find what you are looking for, please contact [email protected] with any questions.